pieroproietti/penguins-eggs/WAY-TO-FEDORA.md

 # Actual state

-After the experience with AlpineLinux, I realized that I must to work on the main branch and check on Debian, Arch and Alpine not became brokem.
+After the experience with AlpineLinux, I realized that I must to work on the main branch and check Debian, Arch and Alpine not became broken.

 I was able to create a `filesystem.squashfs` that should work and an ISO file booting on BIOS systems.
-We are at the same point of Alpine, we need again:
+We are about at the same point of Alpine, so we need again:
 - create an `initramfs` file, to loads and mount as new_root `/live/filesystem.squashfs`;
 - fix boot on UEFI for live image, fix something in BIOS too.